Financial Industry Regulatory Authority: Overview

 The Financial Industry Regulatory Authority is the largest independent regulator for all securities firms doing business in the United States.
 FINRA's mission is to protect investors by making sure the United States securities industry operates fairly and honestly.
-As of October 2023, FINRA oversaw 3,394 brokerage firms, 149,887 branch offices and approximately 612,457 registered securities representatives.
+As of March 2026, FINRA oversees over 3,250 brokerage firms and 625,000 registered securities representatives.

 FINRA has approximately 4,200 employees and operates from Washington, D.C., and New York City, with 20 regional offices around the United States.

 FINRA offers regulatory oversight over all securities firms that do business with the public, plus those offering professional training, testing, and licensing of registered persons, arbitration and mediation, market regulation by contract for the New York Stock Exchange, the NASDAQ Stock Market, Inc., the American Stock Exchange LLC, and the International Securities Exchange, LLC; and industry utilities, such as Trade Reporting Facilities and other over-the-counter operations.

 FINRA was formed by a consolidation of the member regulation, enforcement, and arbitration operations of the New York Stock Exchange, NYSE Regulation, Inc., and NASD.
-The merger was approved by the United States Securities and Exchange Commission (SEC) on July 26, 2007.
+The merger was approved by the Securities and Exchange Commission on July 26, 2007.

 FINRA's authority was upheld in June 2025, when the United States Supreme Court declined to hear an argument that the regulator is unconstitutional.
 The case was raised after FINRA made a 2019 judgement against a broker-dealer for alleged theft of client funds, and the appeals process resulted in the denial from the high court and upholding of FINRA's regulatory authority.

-Congresswoman and Republican Conference Chair Lisa McClain introduced legislation in the 119th Congress to transfer the rulemaking, examination, and enforcement authority held by FINRA to the Securities and Exchange Commission.
+Congresswoman and Republican Conference Chair Lisa McClain introduced legislation in April 2025 to transfer the rulemaking, examination, and enforcement authority held by FINRA to the SEC.
+McClain's bill was the subject of a House Subcommittee on Capital Markets hearing in March 2026; the abolition of FINRA's regulatory authority is one of the aims of Project 2025.

 History

-The NASD was founded on September 3, 1936 as Investment Bankers Conference, Inc. and, on August 7, 1939, was registered under the name National Association of Securities Dealers, Inc. as a national securities association with the SEC under authority granted by the 1938 Maloney Act amendments to the Securities Exchange Act of 1934, which allowed it to supervise the conduct of its members subject to the oversight of the SEC.
+The NASD was founded on September 3, 1936, as Investment Bankers Conference, Inc. and, on August 7, 1939, was registered under the name National Association of Securities Dealers, Inc. as a national securities association with the SEC under authority granted by the 1938 Maloney Act amendments to the Securities Exchange Act of 1934, which allowed it to supervise the conduct of its members subject to the oversight of the SEC.
 In 1971, NASD launched a new computerized stock trading system called the National Association of Securities Dealers Automated Quotations (NASDAQ) stock market.
-The NASDAQ and AMEX stock exchanges merged in 1998.
+The NASDAQ and American Stock Exchange (AMEX) stock exchanges merged in 1998.
 Two years later, the NASDAQ underwent a major recapitalization and became an independent entity from NASD.
 In July 2007, the SEC approved the formation of a new SRO to be a successor to NASD.
 The NASD and the member regulation, enforcement and arbitration functions of the New York Stock Exchange were then consolidated into the Financial Industry Regulatory Authority (FINRA).